 The 8086/8088 is capable of addressing a megabyte of memory.
 This megabyte can be accessed through four segments by the CPU.
 Each segment is 64K bytes in size.
 The four segment registers (CS, SS, DS, ES) indicate the base locations for these segments.
+They are shown in Figure 1-3 below.
 The four segments are functionally defined as containing code, data (two segments), and the hardware stack.
-The CS register points to the current code segment, from which instructions are fetched.
+The CS register points to the current code segment. from which instructions are fetched.
 The SS register points to the current stack segment.
 All hardware stack operations are performed on locations in this segment.
 The DS register points to the current data segment that generally contains program variables.
-The ES register points to the current extra segment; it is typically used for data storage.
-These registers are accessible to programs and can be manipulated by several instructions.
+The ES register same accessible to programs and can be manipulated by several instructions.